-- 35. Documents may be scanned or directly stored to unalterable media (secured to preclude alteration) with the following conditions: - a.
+- 39. When unalterable storage media is used, the documents and summary reports may be scanned or directly stored with the following conditions: - a.
 The storage media must contain the exact duplicate of the original document. - b.
 All documents stored must be maintained with a detailed index containing the department and date.
 This index must be available upon OLC request. - c.
 Upon request by OLC agents, hardware (terminal, printer, etc.) must be provided in order to perform audit procedures. - d.
-Controls must exist to ensure the accurate reproduction of records, up to and including the printing of stored documents used for audit purposes. - e.
-At least quarterly, accounting/audit personnel review a sample of the documents on the storage media to ensure the clarity and completeness of the stored documents. - 36.
-If source documents and summary reports are stored on alterable storage media, the media may not be relied upon for the performance of any audit procedures, and the original documents and summary reports must be retained.
+Controls must exist to ensure the accurate reproduction of records, up to and including the printing of stored documents used for audit purposes.